phaverty/RLEVectors.jl/docs/src/index.md

 the human genome can often be represented in a few thousand runs.
-It is useful to know the bounds of genome regions covered by these runs, the values associated with these runs, and to be able to perform various mathematical operations on these values.
+It is useful to know the bounds of genome regions covered by these runs, the values associated with these runs, and to be able to perform various mathematical operations as if the vector were uncompressed.

 ## Background
 Bioconductor has some widely used and extremely convenient types for